 Taxis are one of the best ways to travel around the available islands during your Galapagos trip.
 Most of the archipelago is uninhabited, and many of the islands that do have communities are not very large.
 But the number of islands that have taxi services available gives you the freedom to travel to and from specific destinations at your pace.
 Destinations in towns are easy to reach, but the highlands take time and often have a set price.
 Water taxis also make it easy to visit remote coastal areas on individual islands by letting you circumnavigate the restrictive landscape.

 Cruises are one of the best ways to experience the Galapagos archipelago as they travel at night to give you more access to distant islands.
 By reaching the more remote islands, you have a better chance of seeing the celebrated wildlife and visiting the more remote snorkeling or scuba diving destinations.
 The popularity of the cruises through the archipelago comes from its ability to give you more access, more visibility, and more adventure in less time.

 Biking is a fun and different way to enjoy some of the islands that have established communities in the Galapagos, such as Santa Cruz, San Cristobal, or Isabela.
 It is easy to visit the downtown areas or cycle on the designated roads, but it is also essential to know that some areas on the islands require a naturalist guide to be with you, which can turn a casual bike ride into a private tour.

 The Galapagos has a surprising variety of transportation options that can easily accentuate your travel style and help with the experiences you want to have.
 The best time to visit the Galapagos can determine your logistics, and our Galapagos Travel Guide has much more information on ways to have your perfect trip.
-You can also speak to a Galapagos travel expert for free by filling out a Trip Request Form or by calling our team at 1-888-265-9707.
+You can also speak to a Galapagos travel specialist by filling out a Trip Request or by calling our team at 1-888-265-9707.